bee-san/awesome-hawaiian-language/README.md

 * Culture lessons

 It does use AI for somethings, but it is better than Duolingo and may be free on your library card.

+However, note the community has built a lot on top of the Duolingo Hawaiian course to make it good.
+I personally use Mango, but you can use Duolingo.

+Fundamentally you want to learn the language, time spent bickering over what app to use is spent wasted not learning the language.

 ### Anki Decks